Suggester/Documentation/legal/terms.md

 # Suggester Terms of Service

 ### What is Suggester
-Suggester is a [Discord](https://discord.com) bot helping staff members and admins to manage feedback in their server(s), using a modern suggestion system and its granular configuration elements.
+Suggester is a [Discord](https://discord.com) bot helping community staff members and admins to manage feedback in their server(s), using a modern suggestion system and its granular configuration elements.

 ### Definitions
 You will find below a list of definitions explaining the meaning of specific words or group of words used throughout these terms: